2022 UST Growling Tigers basketball team: Roster changes

 The Growling Tigers have enlisted six rookies in their lineup in the wake of some offseason developments.
 Veterans Sherwin Concepcion and Bryan Santos were ruled ineligible by the UAAP board for having exceeded the league's age limit.
 The league relaxed the rules for graduating players in the belatedly-run Season 84, but had reverted them in the succeeding season which began only a few months after.
 Concepcion and Santos led the Tigers to the 3x3 championship last June.

-Dave Ando, the team's starting center left the team after deciding to play in the FIBA 3x3 Professional Circuit.
+Dave Ando, the team's starting center, left the team after deciding to play in the FIBA 3x3 Professional Circuit.

 New head coach Bal David was able to recruit the sons of retired PBA players, Kenneth Duremdes, Ricky Calimag, and Eddie Laure through a scouting trip with assistant coach Rodney Santos in the United States.
 Siblings Kenji Duremdes and Kylle Magdangal, along with Calimag's son Richi agreed to suit up for the Tigers this season, as Laure's son Echo gave his commitment a month earlier.

+Calimag averaged 13.6 points, 4.9 rebounds and 1.5 steals for the Diamond Bar Brahmas.
+He scored 13 points in their team's loss against Glendora High School in the championship game of the 2021 Gary Prestesater Classic.
+Magdangal averaged 10.0 points, 5.9 rebounds and 4.3 assists for the Marina High School Vikings.
+He scored 11 points as Marina advanced to the 2021 CIF Southern Section Finals.
+Duremdes and Laure were playing as rookies for the NSNU Bullpups before the pandemic and were not able to play in their senior year due to tournament cancellations.
+Duremdes averaged 3.1 points and 2.3 rebounds, while Laure made 3.3 points and 3.4 rebounds per game as an 11th grader.

+Also suiting up for the first time were Soysoy Escobido, Ivan Lazarte, and Kendall Valentin.
+Escobido transferred to UST from Don Bosco Technical College–Cebu for his senior high school year, but like Duremdes and Laure, he wasn't able to play due to league suspension in light of the COVID pandemic.
+He averaged 10.0 points per game in the 2019 MYBL-Cebu.
+Lazarte, who was a reserve player for the Tigers last season, came from the 2018 NCAA juniors champion Malayan Red Robins, while Valentin was recruited out of the Adamson Baby Falcons' basketball program, where he played in the 3x3 tournaments.

 The Tigers have also regained a replacement for Season 82 MVP Soulémane Chabi Yo, who left the team before the start of Season 84 to play professionally in Europe.
 Adama Faye was already eligible for the season after completing his year-long residency, but had gone to his home country in Senegal and had failed to come back in time for the tournament.
 Faye was able to rejoin the team this season.